Aniket2777/RockPaperScissor/README.md

 - 🎨 Beautiful UI with blur glass effect and background image
 - 🧠 Intelligent computer move generation
-- 🔊 Sound effects for win, lose, and tie
+- 🔊 Sound effects for win, lose and tie
 - 📈 Real-time score tracking
 - 🔁 Reset button to restart the game